 You can use the diagrammer to create new relationships between business objects.

-- Right-click the business object name and select + New Relationship.A dotted red line appears in the business object.
+- Right-click a business object name and select + New Relationship.A dotted red line appears in the business object.

-- Select the cardinality for each object (Many or One).You can specify cardinalities of one-to-one and many-to-many between business objects, in addition to many-to-one and one-to-many.
+- Select the cardinality for each object in the relationship (Many or One).In addition to many-to-one and one-to-many, you can specify cardinalities of one-to-one and many-to-many between business objects.
 If you specify Many-to-Many, an intersection business object with two reference fields is automatically created.
-Its name is a concatenation of the two business objects.
+Its default name is a concatenation of the two business objects; change this name as you want for better usability.
 For an intersection business object, you can't deselect the Required check box in either of the reference fields, and the default delete rule is Cascade.

 - Edit the properties of the relationship field (the Id, the Display Label, the Default Display Field, the Required check box, the Delete Rule).For the Delete Rule, the available choices are Cascade, Restrict, and Set To Null.
 Whether you can edit a property and what values are available depends on the nature of the relationship and the objects.

-- Click Create.An arrow appears between the two objects.
-Mouse over the arrow to see a description of the relationship.
+A relationship line in "crow's feet" notation that matches the cardinality you selected appears between the object nodes.
+Mouse over the relationship line to see a description of the relationship.

-Right-click a relationship arrow and select Edit to make modifications in the relationship, or select Delete to remove the relationship.
+Right-click a relationship line and select Edit to modify the relationship, or select Delete to remove the relationship.